harshamalhotra/existingDS-gitlab/README.md

 [GitLab's design system](https://design.gitlab.com/) is our single source of truth (SSOT) for resources, components, and design guidelines.
 Pajamas pulls in components from [GitLab UI](https://gitlab.com/gitlab-org/gitlab-services/design.gitlab.com/-/tree/main/packages/gitlab-ui), which are in turn used within the product.
 Our [Figma UI kit](https://www.figma.com/file/qEddyqCrI7kPSBjGmwkZzQ/Pajamas-UI-Kit) is used as a reference for building SSOT components, but is not the SSOT itself.

-To learn more about how we create, build, style, and implement components, read the [Component Lifecycle](https://design.gitlab.com/get-started/lifecycle/) documentation.

 ## Prerequisites

 Ensure you have [Node](https://nodejs.org/en/) 12.x and [Yarn](https://yarnpkg.com/) 1.10 or newer installed.